johncosta/django-like-button/README.rst

         FACEBOOK_APP_ID = "your appID"
-        FACEBOOK_SHOW_SEND = "true" or "false, default is "true" FACEBOOK_LIKE_WIDTH = "numeric value for width", default is true FACEBOOK_SHOW_FACES = "true" or "false, default is "true" FACEBOOK_FONT = "font", default is "arial"
+        FACEBOOK_SHOW_SEND = "true" or "false, default is "true" FACEBOOK_LIKE_WIDTH = "numeric value for width", default is 450 FACEBOOK_SHOW_FACES = "true" or "false, default is "true" FACEBOOK_FONT = "font", default is "arial"